bitovi/academy/src/typescript/8-utility-types.md

 @page learn-typescript/utility-types Utility Types
 @parent learn-typescript 8

-@description Learn the Utility Types Typescript provides for you
+@description Learn About the Utility Types provided by TypeScript

 @body

 ## Overview

-Utility Types are built-in helper types meant for common type transformations.
+Utility Types are built-in helper Types meant for common Type transformations.

 In this section you will see a small description for the most used Utility Types.